MR NICHOLAS MOORE

 Government and Community Involvement: SCEGGS Darlinghurst Ltd (Non-Executive Director), Adara Partners (Panel Member).

 Joined the Trust 1January 2012.
 Helen is currently serving her second term to 31 December 2017.
 She was acting Chair of the Trust from 1 January to 21 July 2015.

 Qualifications: BA, LLB

 Background: Former Senator in the Australian Parliament representing NSW from 1996-2011 and Deputy Leader of the Government in the Senate.
-Held several Ministerial and Shadow Ministerial portfolios including Minister for Revenue and Assistant Treasurer.
+Held several Ministerial and Shadow Ministerial portfolios, including Minister for Revenue and Assistant Treasurer.
 She has served in Cabinet as the Minister for Communications, Information Technology and the Arts.
 Helen was previously Chair of the Historic Houses Trust of NSW, Chair of the Law Foundation and a Director of the Royal Hospital for Women Foundation.
-Prior to entering Parliament, Helen Coonan worked as a lawyer and mediator in Australia and in New York.
+Prior to entering Parliament, Helen worked as a lawyer and mediator in Australia and New York.

 MR PETER MASON AM

 Joined the Trust 1 January 2012 – Chair of Audit and Risk Committee and Member of People Committee.
 He is currently serving his second term to 31 December 2017.

 Qualifications: BCom (Hons), MBA, Hon.DBus (UNSW), FAICD